MoshiurRahmanAdib/ProtonVPN-symbolic-icons/README.md

 # Proton VPN symbolic icons
 This is a simple fix for the lack of proper symbolic icons for Proton VPN's tray icons.
 By default, it uses the colorful icons, which does not fit in with the other monochrome UI icons.
+This solves that, and it can be used together with any icon theme.

 The icons here were taken from [Papirus](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme).